 Option Description

 1 Not available with duct pressure control.

 2 Spring vibration isolation not available on ECM.

 3 Not applicable.

 4 Not available with airflow monitor.

 5 Not applicable.

 6 5:1 not available on CXL or DXL.
 SCR not available on 5kW.

-7 10:1 Modulating not available on 75MBH.
+7 10:1 Modulating not available on A Cabinet or on 75MBH.

 8 Not applicable.

-9 Not available in ODP or ECM motors.
+9 Not available with ODP motors or ECM motors except on A Cabinet.